Call (888) 651-9785

 Get a behind-the-scenes look at Maracanã Stadium during this guided tour.
-During this 3.5-hour chance to explore the stadium, renovated for the 2014 FIFA World Cup, check out the VIP press boxes and locker rooms.
+During this 3.5-hour tour get the chance to explore the stadium, renovated for the 2014 FIFA World Cup, check out the locker rooms.
 Sit on the team bench where greats like Pele rested after he scored his thousandth goal.
 Listen as your guide tells tales of legendary matches like Brazil's devastating loss in the 1950 World Cup.
 Round-trip climate-controlled transportation from most Rio hotels is included.

 After pickup at your Rio hotel, meet your guide and travel to Maracanã Stadium to immerse yourself in the world of futebol (pronounced 'foo-chee-bol' by the locals.)